HappyFerret/css/README.md

 ### Formatting

 * Use soft tabs (2 spaces) for indentation.
-* Prefer camelCasing in class names, use underscores according to BEM.
+* Prefer PamelCasing in class names, use underscores and hyphens according to BEM.
 * Do not use ID selectors.
 * When using multiple selectors in a rule declaration, give each selector its own line.
 * Put a space before the opening brace `{` in rule declarations.